jamescts/mongo-code-challenge/backoffice-project/README.md

 ## Architecture

 Our project will be structured as web-server implemented in Typescript using the Express framework.
 We will use the customary controller-service interface and expose a payments API under the /api/payments route.
 Payment gateways will conform to our PaymentGateway interface, instantiated in run-time through a PaymentGatewayFactory and called with a PaymentGatewayAdapter.
+We will expose an /api/payments route on which we will mount an additional route for each of our gateways.
+So for this basic example, we will have:
+- /api/payments/paypal
+- /api/payments/stripe

+Under these routes we will have a /pay endpoint, which will be a POST endpoint with a body that specifies the value to pay, and which returns a transactionId, and a /{transactionId}/reimburse endpoint which will be a GET endpoint that reimburses the transactionId in the parameter.
+For this example we will not be coding any real underlying logic. /pay will return a random UUID and the value we sent, and /reimburse will return true in Paypal's case, and false in Stripe's case, along with the transactionId we sent and the operation requested.

 With all of these in mind, it's time to get coding!

+## Next steps

+This is a very simple project, which hopefully has a solid enough design to be able to be scaled up.
+Some possible next steps to expand on it:
+- Introduce logic in our payment gateways so they actually communicate with our payment providers.
+- Introduce a database to save transactions and their state, so we can query on them.
+Include a query route so we can consult the state of transactions.
+- Introduce Event Emitters in our payment provider implementation, so we can listen for events to track the state of transactions and notify the important stakeholders in a decoupled manner.
+- Add a config database to hold important values, and further parameterize our way of adding routes and controllers so every controller dynamically mounts its routes.
+- Add a provider management endpoint so we can enable or disable payment providers without a reset.
+The way we have designed our application should make this easy to do.